 Since 2011, Germany and Viet Nam have had a “strategic partnership” involving cooperation projects at all levels and in numerous policy fields.
 Relations are shaped by the many different intersocietal contacts.
 Germany and Viet Nam regard themselves as partners in endeavours to uphold the rules-based order, respect for international law, multilateralism, global free trade and investment, and environmental and climate protection.

-With a trade volume of around 13.3 billion euro, Germany is Viet Nam’s most important trading partner in the EU.
+With a bilateral trade volume of around 14.5 billion euro in 2021, Germany is Viet Nam’s most important trading partner in the EU.
 Viet Nam is also Germany’s number one trading partner within ASEAN.
 More than 350 German companies are currently represented in Viet Nam.
-Total investment amounts to more than 2.3 billion US dollar.
+Total investment amounts to more than 2.7 billion US dollars.
 This investment has created around 50,000 jobs in Viet Nam.